|

 9. A. Wagner: Murowane budowle obronne w Polsce X-XVIIw., Bellona 2019

-VIEW OF THE UPPER CASTLE FROM THE SOUTHEAST
+THE CASTLE SEEN FROM THE SOUTHEAST

 Castles nearby:

-Malbork - castle of the great masters of Teutonic Order from 13-15th century, 42 km
+Malbork - Teutonic castle from the 13-15th centuries, 42 km

-The Garden of History on Sambora Street, which is a complex of figures and monuments depicting the most important events in the history of the town.
-There is a column with a bench shaped like volumes of books commemorating the granting of town rights, a statue of the Radziwiłł's Treasure Guard, a two-meter high match reminding of the great fire of the castle in 1921, and a
+The so-called Garden of History composed of statues and monuments depicting in an original way the most important events in the history of the town.
+There is a column with a bench shaped like volumes of books commemorating the granting of town rights, a statue of the Radziwiłł's Treasure Guard, a two-meter high match reminding of the great fire of the castle in 1921, and a stone door with two keyholes, reminiscent of Jan Sobieski's stay in Gniew.
+There is also a wall with three trick mirrors and stones commemorating no longer existing sacral buildings.

 text: 2020